Top 10 best hybrid and electric sports cars 2022

 Usually when you think about hybrid, plug-in hybrid or electric cars, it’s economy-focused models such as the Toyota Prius hybrid or all-electric Nissan Leaf.
 Yet that mindset is rapidly becoming outdated because pretty much everything is electrified in some way these days, and there are now many proper sports cars with electric power.

-Advancements in technology mean that today’s electric motors can be made hugely powerful, so acceleration off the line is often better than with a petrol engine that needs revs to get going.
+Advances in technology mean that today’s electric motors can be made hugely powerful, so acceleration off the line is often better than with a petrol engine that needs revs to get going.
 The heavy batteries mean electric sports cars sometimes aren’t as nimble as petrol models, but they have incredible performance to make up for it.

-Some cars combine both old and new tech - like the excellent Honda NSX, which has a petrol V6 engine mated to a set of electric motors.
+Some cars combine both old and new tech - like the recently-discontinued Honda NSX, which has a petrol V6 engine mated to a set of electric motors.
 Adding these motors means cars like these offer four-wheel drive without needing extra mechanical parts, improving traction and composure especially in the wet.

 Sports cars of the past used to have big engines that inevitably cost a lot to run because they needed refuelling so often - but electric power in modern models means that they can prove surprisingly economical in the right circumstances.